Green-Software-Foundation/hack/.github/ISSUE_TEMPLATE/idea.md

 ---
-name: Idea for a hackathon project
+name: Idea
-about: This describes a possible project for hackathoin participants
+about: This describes a possible project for hackathon participants
 title: "[Idea] ...."
 labels: idea
 assignees: ''